The Device Story

 Ken’s next door neighbors in Suite B were Rocky and Derek.
 They ran a small wood and metal fabrication shop.
 They were instrumental in getting the brewery taproom built.
 The entire bar was fabricated in their shop, among many other things.
 Countless odd tasks were completed with the help of Rocky and Derek.
 Their talent, expertise and unbelievable generosity was ultimately what made it possible to open the taproom by the end of 2013.

 Device beers are now distributed throughout Northern California from San Francisco to Lake Tahoe, and Bakersfield to Chico in more than 1,000 retail accounts.
-Ken and Melissa are opening ICE Blocks Midtown Taproom in May 2018 and plan to open the Pocket/Greenhaven Taproom in the near future.
+Ken and Melissa opened the ICE Blocks Midtown Taproom in June 2018 and plan to open the Pocket/Greenhaven Taproom in the near future.

 THE DEVICE BREWING TWIN 7 BARREL BREWHOUSE